seai-lab/TorchSpatial/README.md

 ### Reference
 If you find our work useful in your research please consider citing [our ISPRS PHOTO 2023 paper](https://www.researchgate.net/publication/371964548_Sphere2Vec_A_General-Purpose_Location_Representation_Learning_over_a_Spherical_Surface_for_Large-Scale_Geospatial_Predictions).
 ```
+@article{wu2024torchspatial,
+  title={TorchSpatial: A Location Encoding Framework and Benchmark for Spatial Representation Learning},
+  author={Wu, Nemin and Cao, Qian and Wang, Zhangyu and Liu, Zeping and Qi, Yanlin and Zhang, Jielu and Ni, Joshua and Yao, Xiaobai and Ma, Hongxu and Mu, Lan and others},
+  journal={arXiv preprint arXiv:2406.15658},
+  year={2024}
+}

 @article{mai2023sphere2vec,
   title={Sphere2Vec: A General-Purpose Location Representation Learning over a Spherical Surface for Large-Scale Geospatial Predictions},
   author={Mai, Gengchen and Xuan, Yao and Zuo, Wenyun and He, Yutong and Song, Jiaming and Ermon, Stefano and Janowicz, Krzysztof and Lao, Ni},